 If you have an iPad as well as an iPhone, you can repeat the process in Step 1 to connect that too.
 That way, you’ll be able to transfer files between the two iOS devices, as long as they’re on the same wifi network.

 - Backup your iOS device

 With your iOS device connected, click Backup.
 You’ll see a screen with a number of options, if you want to leave everything at the default, go ahead and click Backup.
 If you want to change something — for example, set it to automatically backup your iOS device, click Change next to the option you want to modify.
 That will ensure that whenever your iPhone or iPad is on the same network as your Mac and your iMazing is running, it will sync with the iOS device.

 To transfer files individually to your Mac, click on the app whose files you want to move, for example, Voice Memos.
 Then click Export.
 Navigate to the folder you want to copy the files to then click Export again.

 You can use iMazing to sync one iOS device with another.
 When you do this iMazing backs up the device you’re copying from then transfers the data you’ve specified to the target device.
 This feature migrates data from one device to the other and allows you to customize the data that’s transferred.
 It does mean, however, that any data already on the target iPhone or iPad will be lost.
 So if you have anything on that device you want to keep, you should back it up to your Mac first.
 You can then copy individual files to the other device later.

-So, there you go.
-There are lots of options for syncing files between two Macs, two iOS devices and even between a Mac and an iOS device.
+So there you go — lots of options for syncing files between two Macs, two iOS devices and even between a Mac and an iOS device.
 Choose the one that best meets your needs and give it a go.